 Another alternative is using a medication, such as Rogaine or Propecia.
 These two medications are the only medications that have been approved by the FDA for treating baldness.
 Both medications are more effective at maintaining hair that is already on your scalp than re-growing your hair.
 People who have used Propecia have reported having side effects, and some of those effects are permanent even if you stop using the product.
 Propecia also is unable to restore the large healthy follicles in androgenic alopecia.

-During the last ten years or so, there has been great promise for being able to treat baldness by using stem cell technology.
+During the last ten years or so, there has been great promise for being able to treat baldness by using personal cell technology.
 Scientists had previously thought that if someone suffered from hair loss, then they had a depletion of hair follicles and follicle stem cells that are needed to grow hair.
 However in 2011, Dr. George Cotsarelis, who is a professor of dermatology at the University of Pennsylvania, had a study published that showed that people who are bald actually have the same number of follicle stem cells as those who are not bald.
 Dr. Cotsarelis, along with his team, analyzed skin cells from people with androgenetic alopecia and looked at skin cells from both the bald and non-bald parts of the scalp.
-They utilized different markers to differentiate between the stem cells and hair follicle progenitor cells and they counted the number of each and determined that there was the same number of follicle stem cells in the skin of people who are bald as there were for people who were not bald.
+They utilized different markers to differentiate between the personal cells and hair follicle progenitor cells and they counted the number of each and determined that there was the same number of follicle personal cells in the skin of people who are bald as there were for people who were not bald.

-If the stem cells in the scalp are unable to develop and become cells that can produce hair follicles, it may be an underlying cause of male-pattern baldness.
-If the researchers are able to determine the signals that can stimulate the stem cells and make them produce more hair follicle progenitor cells they may be able to get bigger hair follicles that are able to grow hair.
+If the personal cells in the scalp are unable to develop and become cells that can produce hair follicles, it may be an underlying cause of male-pattern baldness.
+If the researchers are able to determine the signals that can stimulate the personal cells and make them produce more hair follicle progenitor cells they may be able to get bigger hair follicles that are able to grow hair.
 There are studies showing that men who have male pattern baldness still have stem cells in follicle roots but their stem cells have lost the ability to regenerate hair.
 Scientists have discovered that follicle stem cells need to have a signal from the skin in order to grow hair but were not sure about where the source of that signal came from.

 In 2011 also, there was a groundbreaking report from Yale that seemed to show the effectiveness of adipose that derived from stems cells to activate hair follicles that had been dormant so they can now grow new hair.
 The team at Yale observed that the fat layer expands when hair growth begins in a process that is called adipogenesis.
-The researchers discovered that there is a type of stem cell that is used in creating new fat calls, (adipose precursor cells), and they are necessary for regenerating hair in mice.
+The researchers discovered that there is a type of personal cell that is used in creating new fat calls, (adipose precursor cells), and they are necessary for regenerating hair in mice.
 They also found that these cells are able to produce signal molecules that are called platelet derived growth factor (PDGF), and those cells were needed to have hair growth in the mice.
-While we are not sure if PDGF has the same chemical signal effect for human hair growth, we do not that it is a powerful activator of human adult mesenchymal stem cells.
+While we are not sure if PDGF has the same chemical signal effect for human hair growth, we do not that it is a powerful activator of human adult mesenchymal personal cells.

 The PASC Protocol

 PASC PROTOCOL is the study of the effects on the controlled micro-implantation of stromal vascular fraction that comes from the autologous human fat in the scalp of men who have alopecia.
-You can introduce controlled doses of fat that come from the autologous stem cells with an automatic micro-injection system.
+You can introduce controlled doses of fat that come from the autologous personal cells with an automatic micro-injection system.
 The micro-injection system is painless and can be done as an outpatient procedure under local anesthesia.

-By micro implanting the stem cells and activating these cells, it is expected that men with alopecia will have their dormant follicles stimulated so they can grow new hair.
+By micro implanting the personal cells and activating these cells, it is expected that men with alopecia will have their dormant follicles stimulated so they can grow new hair.
 If the degenerated follicle cells are able to grow new hair and can sustain that hair, we will be able to have the same successful hair regeneration effects that the mice had for humans.
-SVF and stem cells may still have an important role for more traditional hair transplant methods until we reach that time.
+SVF and personal cells may still have an important role for more traditional hair transplant methods until we reach that time.

 PASC Hair Transplantation

 Hair transplantation is a safe, permanent solution to the problem of hair loss.
 Since the early 1950’s, the techniques used in hair restoration have evolved and matured to the point that the results of high-quality contemporary hair transplants look so natural that they’re virtually undetectable.
-Dr. Singer with more than 35 years of experience in hair restoration is a leader in the field and now combines his expertise in autologous stem cell transplantation and PRP in order to enhance the outcome of hair restoration.
+Dr. Singer with more than 35 years of experience in hair restoration is a leader in the field and now combines his expertise in autologous personal cell transplantation and PRP in order to enhance the outcome of hair restoration.